Immigrant Relief Fund / Fondo de Ayuda para Inmigrantes

 Immigrant Relief Fund/El Fondo de Ayuda para Inmigrantes

 The Immigrant Relief Fund of the Diocese of Washington has been created to provide short-term crisis assistance to help immigrant families with the expenses of legal representation and to provide temporary emergency aid to a family who has been unexpectedly separated from a family member upon whom the family depends for financial stability.
-This fund is intended for members of the congregations of the Diocese of Washington.
+This fund is restricted to members of the congregations of the Diocese of Washington.
 Assistance shall be limited to $2,000 per family unit.

 Requests for assistance will be screened by a panel of the Canon to the Ordinary, the Latino Missioner and attorneys with a firm understanding of quickly changing immigration law.